manasidek/Credit_Risk_Analysis/README.md

 ## Summary

-- The Adaptive Boost Model has the highest accuracy and lowest false negative High risk predictions amongst the 6 models, so this model could be recommended for use for this data set.
+- The Adaptive Boost Model has the highest accuracy and lowest false negative high risk predictions amongst the 6 models, so this model could be recommended for use for this data set.
 This can be observed through the confusion matrices shown below.

 - Random Over Sampling